bhatti/formicary/public/docs/readme.md

 - Declarative definition of a job consisting of directed acyclic graph (DAG) of tasks using a simple yaml configuration file.
 - GO based templates for job-definitions so that you can define customized variables and actions.
 - Persistence of artifacts from tasks that can be used by other tasks or used as output of jobs.
-- Extensible Method abstraction for supporting a variety of execution protocols such as Docker, Kubernetes HTTP, Messaging or other customized protocols.
+- Extensible Method abstraction for supporting a variety of execution protocols such as Docker, Kubernetes HTTP, Websocket, Messaging or other customized protocols.
 - Caching of dependencies such as npm, maven, gradle, python, etc.
 - Encryption for storing secured configuration in the database or while in network communication.
 - Cron based scheduled processing where jobs can be executed at specific times or run periodically.